 Glenn traveled halfway around to world to make Juneau his home.
 Glenn graduated in 2008 from the University of Antwerp and has lived and worked as a physical therapist in Belgium, Switzerland, Iceland, Fairbanks and most recently joined the Juneau Bone and Joint team as the lead physical therapist.
 He likes to incorporate manual therapy techniques, trigger point dry-needling and functional movement training in his treatments.
 In his spare time Glenn likes to stay active by playing tennis, downhill skiing and CrossFit training.
-He also loves to travel, try out all kinds of food and spend time with friends, family and his dog Woodrow.
+He also loves to travel, trying out all kinds of food and spending time with friends, family and his dog Woodrow.

 Stephanie Bann PT, OCS

 Stephanie grew up in Harrisburg PA and recently has traveled to Juneau to work with the JBJC crew.
 Stephanie graduated from Thomas Jefferson University in 2013 and started her career in an Orthopedic Residency earning her Orthopedic Certified Specialty (OCS).
 She is currently working toward her Nutritional Physical Therapist Certification (CNPT).
 Stephanie has traveled as a physical therapist the last several years of her career which has taken her to California, Massachusetts, Hawaii, and Anchorage AK.
 Stephanie loves getting to know new people, games, exercise and anything outdoors, especially hiking and camping.